 Quiet work areas serve the opposite function.
 Some learners with SLCN need silence to process what they have heard.
 A quiet workstation, equipped with noise-cancelling headphones and a visual task card, allows these learners to consolidate learning after group discussion.
 The key is that the quiet area is framed as a choice, not a separation.
 "If you need quiet thinking time, the silent desk is ready" communicates respect for different processing needs.

 A secondary English teacher redesigns one corner of the classroom as a "communication station."
-It includes a speaking wall with sentence stems for the current unit, a set of colourful semantics strips for learners building sentences, and a recording device (a simple dictaphone) for learners who prefer to rehearse answers orally before writing.
+It includes a speaking wall with sentence stems for the current unit, colourful semantics strips, a charged tablet with speech-to-text, and a simple recording device for learners who prefer to rehearse answers orally before writing.
+The assistive technology is stored in the station rather than in a locked cupboard, so learners can use it without waiting for adult permission.
 Three learners with EHCPs for SLCN use the station daily.
 Their verbal contributions during whole-class discussion increase from an average of one per lesson to three.

 Use this checklist to conduct a systematic audit of any classroom.
 Rate each item as "Yes" (in place), "No" (not in place), or "Partial" (needs improvement).
 Record the action needed and assign a priority: H (this week), M (this half term), or L (this term).